scottchiefbaker/Arduino-Gameshow-Buzzer/README.md

 ## Specifications

-Gameshow buzzer system that features RGB control for buzzins.
-Each team is assign a color, and when they buzzin the LEDs are set to that color, and then locked-out for a short time.
+Gameshow buzzer system that features RGB LED control for buzzins.
+Each team is assigned a color, and when they buzzin the LEDs are set to that color, and then locked-out for a short time.
 This prevents multiple buzzins from different teams stomping on each other.